EdinburghGenomics/Analysis-Driver/README.md

 The Analysis Driver consists of several modules, each in turn consisting of several files/functions/classes:

-### legacy
+### executor
-Contains code from the original version of the pipeline as developed by EPCC.
-At the moment, this includes only the qsub_dependents module, which interacts with the PBS resource manager and submits scripts written by the writer.PBSWriter subclasses.
+Classes and functions involved in running Bash commands externally.

+- execute() - Takes a list

 ### reader
-Classes that read various files that come off the sequencer.
+Classes that read RunInfo.xml and SampleSheet.csv from the sequencer.

 #### run_info
 This contains two classes: